tacman/msgphp/docs/cookbook/configuring-doctrine-orm.md

 }
 ```

+!!! note
-See also the [reference](../reference/doctrine-identifier-types.md) page for all available identifier types provided per
+    See the [reference](../reference/doctrine-identifier-types.md) page for all available identifier types provided per
-domain.
+    domain

 Note when using an identifier that is able to calculate a value upfront the `@ORM\GeneratedValue()` is not necessary.